neelansh15/Deadmans-Switch/README.md

+# Deadman's Switch
+Store funds securely.
+The owner has to call the `stillAlive` function at a certain frequency.
+If the owner fails to do so, that is, they are considered dead, then the funds will be sent to the emergency address specified beforeHand by calling `rescueFunds` which can be called by anyone.

+Deployed and Verified on Goerli: https://goerli.etherscan.io/address/0x8C51Aec2eAf32852DeD8D89a75Ffd499ed7E7547

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.